Donnell Bennett

-Donnell Bennett Jr. (born September 14, 1972) is an American former professional football player who was a fullback in the National Football League (NFL) for the Kansas City Chiefs and the Washington Redskins.
+Donnell Bennett Jr. (born September 14, 1972) is an American former professional football player who was a fullback in the National Football League (NFL) for the Kansas City Chiefs and Washington Redskins.

 Bennett attended Cardinal Gibbons High School.
 He played college football for the Miami Hurricanes and was selected 58th overall in the second round of the 1994 NFL draft.
 He is married to Adrienne Bennett and has four sons: Matthew, Donnell III, Coleman, and Caden.